Golden rules after hip replacement - why they are mostly unnecessary today

 In the first few weeks, some caution is advised, then normal movement with common sense.

-How quickly can I walk normally again after hip replacement?
+How quickly can I walk normally again after Hüft-TEP?

-👉 Usually possible within 10-20 days without walking aids.
+👉 Usually within 10-20 days without walking aids possible.

 Do I have to be careful for the rest of my life?

-👉 No. After completed healing (6–12 months), most patients can lead a completely normal life.
+👉 No. After completed healing (6–12 months) most patients can lead their lives completely normally.

 When can I drive again?

-👉 As soon as reaction time is restored, in some cases already after 2–4 weeks.
+👉 As soon as the reaction ability is restored, in some cases already after 2–4 weeks.

 How long does a modern hip prosthesis last?